torrancecui/Blockchain-Dictionary/README.md

 # Blockchain-Dictionary

 A simplified key value store backed by a blockchain.
-Created by Torrance Cui in March 2021.

 The program can support up to 5 different servers and up to 3 clients.
 Consensus among the 5 severs is reached through Multipaxos.

+# Program execution:

 Starting a server from root folder:
 ````